mitcho/shibboleth/readme.txt

 blog into your existing identity management infrastructure using a [Shibboleth][] Service Provider.

-All WordPress login requests will be sent to your configured Shibboleth Identity Provider or Discovery Service.
+WordPress can be configure so that all standard login requests will be sent to your configured Shibboleth Identity Provider or Discovery Service.
 Upon successful authentication, a new WordPress account will be automatically provisioned for the user if one does not already exist.
-User attributes (username, first name, last name, display name, and email address) can be synchronized with your enterprise's system of record each time the user logs into WordPress.
+User attributes (username, first name, last name, display name, nickname, and email address) can be synchronized with your enterprise's system of record each time the user logs into WordPress.

 Finally, the user's role within WordPress can be automatically set (and continually updated) based on any attribute Shibboleth provides.
-For example, you may decide to give users with an eduPersonAffiliation value of 'faculty' the WordPress role of 'editor', while the eduPersonAffiliation value of 'student' maps to the WordPress role 'contributor'.
+For example, you may decide to give users with an eduPersonAffiliation value of *faculty* the WordPress role of *editor*, while the eduPersonAffiliation value of *student* maps to the WordPress role *contributor*.
 Or you may choose to limit access to WordPress altogether using a special eduPersonEntitlement value.

 [Shibboleth]: http://shibboleth.internet2.edu/